Freelance Business Expenses: 39+ Things You Can Claim

 Employee Expenses

 Whether you can claim some of these as expenses and how you do so might vary depending on how you do your accounting.
-In the UK for example, some things vary depending on whether you use cash basis accounting, and you can learn more about that on the Gov.uk website.
+In the UK, some things vary depending on whether you use cash basis accounting, and you can learn more about that on the Gov.uk website.

 Freelance Business Expenses For Those Working From Home